-1. Executive Summary
+1. EXECUTIVE SUMMARY

-1.1.
-About Electrical Safety First
+1.1 About Electrical Safety First

 Electrical Safety First is a consumer safety charity dedicated to reducing the number of deaths, injuries and accidents caused by electricity.
-We do this by campaigning on behalf of consumers and electrical trade professionals to improve safety regulation and make sure messages are appropriate, up-to-date, and well communicated.
-We also work hard to raise awareness of electrical risk in the home.
-We work with Government, NGOs and Industry as the leading campaigning charity and technical authority on electrical safety.
+We do this by campaigning on behalf of consumers to improve safety regulations.
+We also work to raise awareness of electrical risks in the home.

-1.2.
-Overview
+1.2 Overview

 The advent of e-commerce and m-commerce (conducted on a mobile phone device) has seen increasing numbers of consumers shopping online.
-Whilst this has presented opportunities - including increased convenience and access to a greater range of products - which have benefited consumers, there are undoubtedly challenges.
+Whilst this has presented opportunities-including increased convenience and access to a greater range of products - which have benefitted consumers, there are undoubtedly challenges.
 Specifically, consumers must be safe when shopping online.

-However, research by the Office for Product Safety and Standards (OPSS) has found that 62.5% of electrical goods advertised on online marketplaces were noncompliant, with 23% being unsafei.
+However, research by the Office for Product Safety and Standards (OPSS) has found that 62.5% of electrical goods advertised on online marketplaces were non-compliant, with 23% being unsafe.
 Research by Electrical Safety First also found that 14 out of 15 sampled electrical goods on online marketplaces were unsafe.
 Consumers are increasingly being exposed to unregulated online marketplaces - and this situation needs to be addressed.

-As such, this report looks at the legislative framework and how this can be improved to protect consumers.
+This report looks at the legislative framework and how this can be improved to protect consumers.

 The supporting report Consumer Safety on Online Marketplaces: The Evidence and Impact details Electrical Safety First's research into the sale of unsafe electrical goods on online marketplaces and provides several case studies.